What to bring to a photo tour?

 Our recommendation: Powerextra Professional Waterproof Camera Rain Cover Protector

-Once you know the photography equipment you want or need to bring, its a moment to decide the camera bag.
-According to your kind of trip, and the time you will need to carry on the bag on your shoulders, you will want to choose a small or big bag.
-Try to think in advance about it, also think if you will be moving by car or public transport.
+Once you know the photography equipment you want or need to bring, it’s a moment to decide the camera bag.
+According to your kind of trip, you will want to choose a small or big bag.
+Think about the time you will need to carry on the bag on your shoulders.
+Try to think in advance about it, also if you will be moving by car or public transport.

 Travel to Japan as an example, space it’s one of the biggest problems.
 So it will be helpful to reduce the space as much as possible if you are thinking to move by train around the country.
 If you travel by car, you not will have this problem, and then you can increase the size and weight of your bag.

 Also, the problem can be not just during the photo tour.
-According to your flight, in the same airport, you can have a problem entering a big camera bag, or if you travel for example to Greenland the weight of all your luggage will be reduced.
-So check it out before choosing which bag it the perfect for the travel you will do.
+According to your flight, in the same airport, you can have a problem entering a big camera bag.
+Or if you travel for example to Greenland the weight of all your luggage will be reduced.
+So check it out before choosing which bag is perfect for the travel you will do.

 Our recommendation: Neewer Camera Case Waterproof Shockproof

 We don’t speak here about bringing flashes, photo travel (usually) it’s to photograph landscapes, lifestyle, architecture… But there is an important moment where a small lantern will be so useful: night photography.

 If you go to Russian Lapland or Iceland and go out to photograph northern lights you will need a light.
 A headlamp will be your best friend to walk to the best spots & also to set up your camera.
 The most powerful lights are a perfect complement to pose in photographs with the Milky Way or just the stars.

 Recommendation: Vont Spark LED Headlamp Flashlight (2 PACK)

 Also, when you will be sleeping in tents, a light will be a must.
 For better movements during the night in the middle of a mountain or the desert we suggest you a lantern.